Cruz Street

 Project Overview

-Sean explained that the primary goal of the project was to seamlessly integrate HubSpot data with AWS, enabling real-time data analysis and visualization in Amazon QuickSight.
-“We designed a scalable, automated analytics pipeline by extracting data from HubSpot, storing it in AWS S3 and Glue, and leveraging SPICE in QuickSight,” he shared.
+The primary objective was to seamlessly integrate HubSpot data with AWS, enabling real-time data analysis and visualization in Amazon QuickSight.
+"We designed a scalable, automated analytics pipeline by extracting data from HubSpot, storing it in AWS S3 and Glue, and leveraging SPICE in QuickSight," Sean shared.
 The result was a streamlined approach that allows real-time visualization of CRM data directly in QuickSight.

 Accessing HubSpot data required setting up a private app within HubSpot, which granted API access.
-Sean expressed that “using the API key, I referenced HubSpot’s API documentation to determine the key endpoints needed for data extraction,” he explained.
+"Using the API key, I referenced HubSpot's API documentation to determine the key endpoints needed for data extraction," he explained.
 His approach focused on retrieving data from the Contacts, Companies, and Deals endpoints through GET requests, ensuring all necessary information was available for analysis.

-“Once the data was retrieved, I saved it in Parquet format, which is highly efficient for large-scale analytics,” Sean noted.
-He elaborated that these Parquet files were then written to AWS S3 and registered in the AWS Glue Data Catalog, making them easily queryable within AWS.
+"Once the data was retrieved, I saved it in Parquet format, which is highly efficient for large-scale analytics," Sean noted.
+These Parquet files were written to AWS S3 and registered in the AWS Glue Data Catalog, making them easily queryable within AWS.

 Data Refresh Strategy